Nordix/assign-lb-ip/README.md

   loadBalancerIP: 1000::8
 ```

-The EXTERNAL-IP will still be in "<pending>" but you can now simply
+The EXTERNAL-IP will still be in `<pending>` but you can now simply
 run `assign-lb-ip` to set the EXTERNAL-IP.
 Example;

 ```